 A software-defined radio (SDR) is characterized by its flexibility: Simply modifying software can completely change the radio’s functionality.
 This course addresses many of the choices an SDR designer must make to build a complete digital radio.
-Topics could include: modeling corruption, (de)modulation, AGC, filtering, bits to symbols, carrier and timing recovery, pulse shaping, equalization, coding, noise figure for the RF front-end, and clock-jitter of the A/D. In the integral laboratory students will use LabVIEW to create a complete digital radio using the NI USRP 2920 platform.
+Topics could include: modeling corruption, (de)modulation, AGC, filtering, bits to symbols, carrier and timing recovery, pulse shaping, equalization, coding, noise figure for the RF front end, and clock-jitter of the A/D. In the integral laboratory students will use LabVIEW to create a complete digital radio using the NI USRP 2920 platform.

 ECE 414 Wireless Systems 4R-0L-4C W Prereq: ECE 310